πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 6. You manage more than one brand.
 Metricool free only allows one brand.
 Buffer free doesn't even have brand separation.

 Stop juggling three free tools to avoid paying for one good one.
 If you're managing 4+ social accounts, start a free trial of PostEverywhere.
-Seven days, no card, full access — you'll know quickly if it's right for you.
+Seven days, full access, one-click cancel β€” you'll know quickly if it's right for you.

-What I'd actually recommend (honest picks)
+What I'd actually recommend in May 2026 (honest picks)#

 • If you only post to Instagram and Facebook: Use Meta Business Suite.
 Don't pay for anything.